jantman/biweeklybudget/docs/source/jsdoc.transactions_modal.rst

 .. js:function:: transModalDivFillAndShow(msg)

-   Ajax callback to fill in the modalDiv with data on a budget.
+   Ajax callback to fill in the modalDiv with data on a Transaction.